Alejogb1/job-board/blog-data/awk-simulate-column-file-processing.md

 I once spent an entire weekend debugging a very similar script the problem wasn't the `awk` part but the shell escaping rules for the parameters passed into it a nightmare I tell you the joys of unix command line manipulation always something that keeps you humble you know

-Alright let's get deeper into the `awk` core this is very important
+let's get deeper into the `awk` core this is very important

 **How `awk` Works and What You Need to Understand**